 While hosting The Ingraham Angle, Ingraham, aged 62, was in conversation with Sen. Bernie Moreno of Ohio about the Trump Accounts initiative.
 She incorrectly linked the explicit 2020 song “WAP” to Minaj, when it was actually a collaboration between Cardi B and Megan Thee Stallion.

 “I am probably the president’s number one fan, and that’s not going to change,” Minaj declared at the event, standing alongside Trump, 79.
+She later stated that criticism of her political stance only motivated her to support the president more strongly.

 In the course of the conversation, Ingraham, who identifies as a conservative, voiced her dislike for some of Minaj’s song lyrics over the years and mistakenly attributed the song “WAP” to the rapper.
-A producer named Sam promptly corrected her over her earpiece, stating, “That’s Cardi B.” This led to an awkward pause during the live broadcast.
+A producer promptly corrected her over her earpiece, stating, “That’s Cardi B.” This led to an awkward pause during the live broadcast.

 Prior to her apology for the confusion, she revealed her preference for country music.